dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

-Let's look at a more complicated example that appears often in statistics and machine learning: optimization of a matrix constrained to be symmetric positive definite
+Let's look at a more complicated example that appears often in statistics and machine learning: optimization of a matrix constrained to be SPD[^5].
-(SPD).
 This is a common problem because covariance matrices and many other important mathematical objects are SPD matrices.

-SPD matrices are symmetric matrices whose eigenvalues are all positive.
-There is no simple condition on the matrix entries to ensure that it is SPD.

 There are some well-known parametrizations for SPD matrices, and we will show how to implement two of them in Pytorch: the Log-Cholesky parametrization, and the matrix logarithm parametrization (see the article
 [Unconstrained parametrizations for variance-covariance matrices](https://link.springer.com/article/10.1007/BF00140873) for an overview).

-Remember that to define the parametrization we need to define the function $$f$$ that maps from the unconstrained parameter space to the space of SPD matrices.
+Remember, to define a parametrization we need to define a function $$f$$ that maps from the unconstrained parameter space to the space of SPD matrices.
+So, what we will do below is describe functions $$f$$ that map from the unconstrained space of lower-triangular matrices (for the Log-Cholesky parametrization) and symmetric matrices (for the matrix logarithm parametrization) to the space of SPD matrices.

 **Log-Cholesky parametrization**